Veterans Education Benefits Certification Information

 The tuition and fees payment is paid directly to the school on behalf of the student when the school's enrollment certification is processed.

-The tuition and fees payment is prorated by the student's length of service percentage.
+The tuition and fees payment is prorated if the student does not receive 100% VA education benefits.
 It is also limited to the highest per credit hour tuition and the maximum fees charged by a public institution for undergraduate training in the state where the student is enrolled.
+Tuition and fees normally arrive at the college 4-6 weeks after they were certified to the VA.

 Monthly Housing Allowance